What to do if you have a motorbike accident

 After a crash, once everybody is safe, you should turn off engines, switch on hazard lights, and try as much as possible to warn oncoming traffic of the incident.

-If someone involved in the accident refuses to give you their details, then it's best to call the police.
+If someone else who's involved in the accident has left the scene without exchanging details, or if they refuse to give you their details, you should call the police.

-Try as much as possible to get any witnesses to give you their details, as they may prove very useful when you need claim or report to the police.
+Try to get any witnesses to give you their details as they may prove useful when you need claim or report to the police.

 Make further notes about the accident